DATA-606-SPRING-2022/TEAM_C_data606/Approved Proposal/readme.md

 ##### Models we are going to use:

+1. Logistic regression
-1. Random Forest with Grid search CV
+2. Logistic Regression with Grid search CV and Liblinear solver

-2. Logistic Regression with Grid search CV
+3. Logistic Regression with Grid search CV and Saga solver

-3. Support Vector Machine with Grid search CV
+4. Support Vector Machine

-4. K Nearest Neighbors with Grid search CV

-5. Bagging with Base estimator as Random Forest

-6. Bagging with Base estimator as Logistic Regression
+5. K-Nearest Neighbors
+6. AdaBoost Model

-7. AdaBoost Classifier
+7. Decision Tree

-8. Multilayer Perceptron Classifier

-9. Neural Networks

-10. Tensor Flow.

 ##### Evaluation metrics to be used: